TEST 2: Verifying The Heater Element Is Getting Ground

 Let's take a look at your test results:

-Now that you have verified the basics (power and Ground) the next step is to check the heater element's resistance with your multimeter.
+So far you've confirmed that the upstream O2 sensor's heater element is getting both power and Ground.
+The next step is to check the heater element's resistance with your multimeter.
 For this test, go to: TEST 3: Testing The Heater Element's Resistance.

-If your multimeter still doesn't register the 10 to 12 Volts DC, then the most likely cause of this missing Ground is an ‘open’ in the RED/WHT wire between the O2 sensor's harness connector and your Ford's PCM.
+If your multimeter still doesn't register the 10 to 12 Volts DC, then the most likely cause of this missing Ground is an ‘open’ in the YEL/LT BLU wire between the O2 sensor's harness connector and your Ford's PCM.

 TEST 3: Testing The Heater Element's Resistance

-- A P0135 trouble code is lighting up the check engine light on your 2.0L Ford Escape's instrument panel.
+- A P0151 trouble code is lighting up the check engine light.

-For our last test, we're gonna' check the O2 sensor's heater element's resistance.
-If the resistance is not within specification, then we now know the O2 sensor is bad and the cause of the P0135: P0135: HO2S 11 Circuit Malfunction trouble code.
+Now for the last test, which is to check the O2 sensor's heater element's resistance and see if it's within the factory specification.
+If the resistance is not within specification, then we now know the O2 sensor is bad and the cause of the P0151: HO2S 21 Circuit Malfunction trouble code.

 NOTE: Just a reminder that the upstream oxygen sensor has to be completely cold before proceeding with this test since the manual calls for the O2 sensor to be at room temperature for the resistance test.